datafolklabs/cement/doc/source/dev/mvc.rst

 Model, View, Controller Overview
 ================================

-The Cement Framework creates applications that honor the Model, View, Controller design.
+The Cement Framework creates applications that encourage the Model, View, Controller design.
 Each piece of your application should be separated this way.
 For example, if you add a plugin called 'myplugin' you should work out of the following files:

- * ./helloworld/plugins/myplugin.py
+ * helloworld/bootstrap/myplugin.py
- * ./helloworld/model/myplugin.py
+ * helloworld/model/myplugin.py
- * ./helloworld/controllers/myplugin.py
+ * helloworld/controllers/myplugin.py
- * ./helloworld/templates/myplugin/
+ * helloworld/templates/myplugin/

 As always, review the 'example' plugin included with your application to see